nadermokhtar/serverless-demo-ruby/README.md

 * Added my credit card
 * Used the serverless CLI to do all the leg work so far
 * Working through the issue  of `ServerlessError: The AWS Access Key Id needs a subscription for the service`
+  * Solution just wait for the email confirming you set up took me about 30mins